 1. Nibble, don't gorge.
 How much you eat makes a difference, so don't pile your plate too high.
 For sure relief from heartburn symptoms, just sample a few bites of everything.
 You can enjoy Mom's gravy and cranberry sauce, but skip the second (and third) helpings.

 2. Don't get rich.
 It's not just how much you eat, but what you eat, that provokes heartburn symptoms.
 You may already know that fat is a primary culprit, but so is sugar.
-If you're debating between simple roasted potatoes and potatoes au gratin, go for the roasted potatoes for less risk of heartburn.
+If you're debating between simple roasted potatoes and potatoes au gratin, go for the roasted potatoes for less chance of heartburn.

 3. Front-load your meal.
 Many of the dietary dangers of the holidays come with dessert.
 Especially problematic are heartburn-irritating treats that contain chocolate, peppermint, or citrus.